sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 Slumberjack = tracker{"slumberjack.xm", loop=false}
 ~~~~~~~~~~~~~

-Each @b tracker element specifies that an AssetTracker module should be generated.
+Each @b tracker element specifies that a Sifteo::AssetTracker module should be generated, which can be played by a Sifteo::AudioTracker.

 By default, tracker modules loop using the restart point defined in the XM file.
 Modules play only once if the restart point is not valid.
 You may specify the `loop=false` option to forcibly disable looping.

 # stir Options
 @b stir provides several options to configure its execution.
-These options are integrated into the default Makefiles that ship with the SDK, but you may wish to integrate @b stir into your workflow in additional ways.
+These options are integrated into the default Makefiles that ship with the SDK, but you may wish to integrate @b stir into your workflow in other ways.

 Option                  | Meaning
 -------                 | -------------
 `-h`                    | Show a help message and exit
 `-v`                    | Enable verbose output
-`-o <myproof>.html`     | Writes an HTML image proof to `myproof.html` - open this up in your web browser
+`-o <myproof>.html`     | Writes an HTML image proof to `<myproof>.html` - open this up in your web browser
 `-o <assets.gen>.cpp`   | Generates C++ source data for your assets to `<assets.gen>.cpp` - include this file in your build
 `-o <assets.gen>.h`     | Generates C++ header data for your assets to `<assets.gen>.h` - include this file in your build
 `VAR=VALUE`             | Define a Lua script variable, prior to parsing the script